You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Many UK employers 'self-insure' for the initial period that an employee is absent from work due to illness or injury.
 Employees are entitled to statutory payments if they are unfit for work.
 Request copies of our Info Sheets on statutory entitlements for more information.

-The provision of Short and Long Term Disability is similar in the UK to the US system - allowing for coverage of around 66% of the individual’s salary from 14 days’ absence due to illness or injury.
+The provision of Short and Long Term Disability is similar in the UK to the US system - allowing for coverage of around 66% of the individual's salary from 7 or 14 days' absence due to illness or injury.

 Private Medical Insurance (PMI) is completely different to US Healthcare provision.
 PMI in the UK supplements the National Health Service (NHS).
 The NHS is generally available to all; however, there can be delays in consultation and for treatment of some conditions.
-PMI is therefore cheaper than in the US, as it is less comprehensive and supplements the NHS.
+PMI is therefore cheaper than in the US, as it is less comprehensive and supplements rather than replaces the NHS.
 PMI can however speed up the process of consultation and treatment.
 PMI is seen as an important benefit and is often provided on a group basis by companies, which allows for a lower cost per member.

 UK residents register with an NHS General Practitioner (GP) for free, so they have a local doctor to see when required.
 The NHS caters for accidents, emergencies, long term care and administers prescription medication at a significantly discounted rate in comparison to the US.